Domain wall skew scattering in ferromagnetic Weyl metals: Introduction

-A large AHE arising from such Weyl points has been observed in several magnetic materials including ferromagnets such as Co$_3$Sn$_2$S$_2$ \cite{ahe_c3s2s2, ahe_c3s2s2_2} and Co$_2$MnGa \cite{ahe_c2mg}, and antiferromagnets such as Mn$_3$X (X = Sn, Ge)\cite{Mn3Sn1, Mn3Sn2}.
-Among oxide ferromagnets, SrRuO$_3$ \cite{rmpsro} hosts Weyl points near the Fermi level \cite{Fang2003, Burkov2013, Itoh2016, Takiguchi2020}, which has been shown to account for its unusual nonmonotonic dependence of the AHE on magnetization, including a sign-change at a certain temperature below $T_c$.
-This non-monotonic AHE may be understood as the effect of the magnetization dependence of the band structure, with the Weyl points and Berry curvature being tuned by the temperature-dependent magnetization \cite{Fang2003, Nagaosa2010, Burkov2013}.
+The large AHE in several magnetic metals, including ferromagnetic Co$_3$Sn$_2$S$_2$ \cite{ahe_c3s2s2, ahe_c3s2s2_2} and Co$_2$MnGa \cite{ahe_c2mg}, and antiferromagnetic Mn$_3$X (X = Sn, Ge)\cite{Mn3Sn1, Mn3Sn2}, has been attributed to Weyl points in their band dispersions.
+Among oxide ferromagnets, previous work \cite{Fang2003, Burkov2013, Itoh2016, Takiguchi2020} have suggested that SrRuO$_3$ \cite{rmpsro} hosts Weyl points near the Fermi level, which could account for the unusual nonmonotonic dependence of its AHE on the magnetization, including a sign-change at a certain temperature below $T_c$.
+This non-monotonic AHE may be understood from the magnetization dependence of the band structure, with the Weyl points and Berry curvature being tuned by the temperature-dependent magnetization \cite{Fang2003, Nagaosa2010, Burkov2013}.